 Minimize Risk

-The essence of this selection strategy is to spot funds with market beating historical returns in the hopes that they will continue their winning ways.
-To isolate funds with the best historical returns, use the three-year and five-year return menus and specify that average annual returns must equal or exceed the S&P 500 Index returns over those periods.
+This selection strategy is about spotting funds with market beating historical returns in the hopes that they will continue their winning ways.
+Use the one-year, three-year and five-year return menus and specify that average annual returns must equal or exceed the S&P 500 Index returns over those periods.

 Historical performance is meaningless if the fund manager responsible for the results is no longer running the fund.
 Use the Manager Tenure dropdown menu to specify a five-year minimum tenure.

 Click the “Show Results” button to see the list of qualifying funds.
-When I ran it, Morningstar listed 48 funds.
+When I ran it, Morningstar listed 52 funds.
 Use the View menu at the top to switch to the Performance view, which shows each fund’s returns over a variety of timeframes.
-Click on the five-year return heading to sort the list with the funds recording the best five-year average annual returns at the top.
-If returns are more important to you than risk, the funds with the highest five-year returns are your best bets.

 MStar Lists Wrong Funds